Perfectoid towers and their tilts : with an application to the \'etale cohomology groups of local log-regular rings

 \begin{definition} A Noetherian ring $A$ is a \textit{splinter} if every finite ring map $f:A \to B$ such that $\Spec(B) \to \Spec(A)$ is surjective admits an $A$-linear map $h:B \to A$ such that $h \circ f=\id_A$. \end{definition}

-In general, it is not easy to see under what algebraic operations being a splinter is preserved.
-For instance, Datta and Tucker proved remarkable results (\cite[Theorem B]{DaTu20}, \cite[Theorem C]{DaTu20}, or \cite[Example 3.2.1]{DaTu20}).
+In general, it is not easy to see which algebraic operations preserve splinters.
+In fact, it remains unsolved whether polynomial rings over a splinter are splinters (see \cite[Question 1']{DaTu20}).
+Regarding these issues, Datta and Tucker proved remarkable results (\cite[Theorem B]{DaTu20}, \cite[Theorem C]{DaTu20}, or \cite[Example 3.2.1]{DaTu20}).
 See also Murayama's work \cite{Murayama21} for the study of purity of ring extensions.

 In order to prove the splinter property, we need a lemma on splitting a map under completion.